boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

 modifying the physics module source code (see :ref:`sec-equations`) when you need a way to debug your code too.

 - Check the end of each processor’s log file (tail data/BOUT.log.\*).
   When BOUT++ exits before it should, what is printed to screen is just the output from processor 0.
 If an error occurred on another processor then the error message will be written to it’s log file instead.

 - By default when an error occurs a kind of stack trace is printed which shows which functions were being run (most recent first).
 This should give a good indication of where an error occurred.
-If this stack isn’t printed, make sure checking is set to level 2 or higher (``./configure –with-checks=2``)
+If this stack isn’t printed, make sure checking is set to level 2 or higher (``./configure –-enable-checks=2``).

--  If the error is a segmentation fault, you can try a debugger such as totalview

--  If the error is due to non-finite numbers, increase the checking level (``./configure –with-checks=3``) to perform more checking of values and (hopefully) find an error as soon as possible after it occurs.
+- If the error is due to non-finite numbers, increase the checking level (``./configure –-enable-checks=3``) to perform more checking of values and (hopefully) find an error as soon as possible after it occurs.

+- If the error is a segmentation fault, you can try a debugger such as gdb or totalview.
+You will likely need to compile with some debugging flags (``./configure --enable-debug``).

+- You can also enable exceptions on floating point errors (``./configure --enable-sigfpe``), though the majority of these types of errors should be caught with checking level set to 3.

+- Expert users can try AddressSanitizer, which is a tool that comes with recent versions of GCC and Clang.
+To enable AddressSanitizer, include ``-fsanitize=leak -fsanitize=address -fsanitize=undefined`` in ``CXXFLAGS`` when configuring BOUT++, or add them to ``BOUT_FLAGS``.

 Startup output
 --------------